 No material transactions have been identified during the period with persons who exercise a significant influence on the undertaking, or with members of the administrative, management or supervisory body.

-Key management personnel may from time to time purchase insurance, savings, asset management or annuity products marketed by Group companies on equivalent terms to all employees of the Group.
-In 2020 other transactions with key management personnel were not deemed to be significant either by size or in the context of their individual financial positions.
+In 2021 other transactions with key management personnel were not deemed to be significant either by size or in the context of their individual financial positions.

-Additional information on the material transactions with the Company's shareholder is included within note 36 - 'Related party transactions' of the Company's financial statements.
+Additional information on the material transactions with the Company's shareholder is included within note 35 - 'Related party transactions' of the Company's financial statements.